FolaisSK/CC201/labs/4_IntroOpenShift/instructions.md

 - Build and deploy an application using s2i ('Source-to-image' build strategy)
 - Inspect a BuildConfig and an ImageStream

+>> Note: Kindly click on the OpenShift console tab and check if you have any existing project running there.
+If yes, then follow this **link** to delete the same.
+Otherwise, you are ready to go for the lab.

 # Verify the environment and command line tools
 1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.
 ![New terminal](images/new-terminal.png)